zzzprojects/learn-orm/tutorials/dapper/async-operations.md

 }
 ```

-Let's run your application and you will see we are getting the same result.
-It is just that behind the scenes, this time we did it asynchronously.
+Let's run your application, and you will see we are getting the same result.
+This time we did it asynchronously.

  - Using async in Dapper is as seamless as the non-async versions.
  - Feel free to use whichever version you prefer.